IMDC/SignLinkCMS/install/readme.txt

 4. Run the mySQL script /install/signlink_schema.sql to set up the necessary tables for your site's database.

-5. Edit the admin password by logging into the admin area (add /admin to the end of your site's URL) with login "admin" and password "admin".
-Go to the settings area and change the admin password to something more secure.
+5. Edit the admin password and email address by logging into the admin area (add /admin to the end of your site's URL) with login "admin" and password "admin".
+Go to the settings area and change the admin password to something more secure, and update the contact email.